Are Overall Health Concerns Driving Dental Check Ups?

 New research suggests a correlation between dental coverage, preventive dental visits, and overall health understanding

-Through the annual Delta Dental research study, an interesting trifecta of potential cause and effect is starting to show.
+Through the annual Delta Dental research study, an interesting trifecta of potential cause and effect is starting to emerge.

 Understanding the Links Between Oral Health and Overall Health